 Pathways students purchase their black bag and diagnostic equipment during their first year; HST students purchase equipment during their second year.
 Therefore, the first-year budget for HST students will be $750 less than the figure listed above, and the second-year budget will be $750 more.

 Students who chose to waive the Harvard Blue Cross/Blue Shield Health Insurance Plan will have this budget item removed from their cost of attendance budget.

-The housing allowance for first-year students (Class of 2020) is based on the average cost of a Vanderbilt Hall residence contract for August 2016 – June 2017, and 1 month of off-campus housing budget for July 2017 (July Cost of Living is excluded for HST students).
+The housing allowance for first-year students (Class of 2023) is based on the average cost of a Vanderbilt Hall residence contract for August 2019 – June 2020.
 Students with spouses, partners, or dependents, or students choosing not to live in dormitory housing, may request an off-campus housing allowance from the HMS Financial Aid Office.
 For returning students, the housing allowance is based on the assumption that students are sharing rental units in the community.
 See Section 8 for more information about Housing.